signalkraft/mypyllant-component/docs/docs/index.md

 ### The modes in Home Assistant and the myVAILLANT app don't match

+Home Assistant has certain pre-defined modes, that can't be changed.
 [Check the mapping of modes](2-entities.md#climate-entities) between Home Assistant and myVAILLANT.

+### Energy & Efficiency Sensors are delayed / incomplete / behave oddly around midnight